abikesa/umu/README.md

 - `la promesse` du bonheur
 - unravel over time
+- becoming

 # Tayebwa

-- Simeon doesn't find Tayebwa's success "beautiful"
+- SKM doesn't find TTs success "beautiful"
    - While there is a mystery to his initial financial success, one finds that it was opportunism rather than growth
-   - And its that opportunism that's followed through to the realm of politics
+   - And its that opportunism that's followed through to the realm of politics (a sort of reproducible, iterative opportunism)
    - One then asks: can't this "unravelling" be considered beautiful?
 Perhaps as beautiful as Rebecca, Jacob, and Laban!
+   - But as an iterative phenomenon, there's no denying the merits of this "integrity"

 # Romeo